playportal-studio/PPSDK-Android/README.md

 	```
 	import com.dynepic.ppsdk_android.*;
 	```
+* In your resource folder /res change the App name string to appropriate name for your app
 * Copy your clientID, clientSecret & redirectURI from the playPORTAL website into your app
 * In your app init, call the SDK configure (e.g. from your apps MainActivity.m):
 	```